-December 31, 2017 December 31, 2016 Unlisted stocks \$ 501,050 \$ 501,050
+Decer mber 31, 2017 December 31, 2016 Unlisted stocks \$ 501, 050 \$ 501, 050

-- A. The Group classified some of its equity investments as available-for-sale financial assets, based on its intention.
+- A. The Company classified some of its equity investments as available-for-sale financial assets based on its intention.
 However, as these stocks are not traded in an active market, and there is no sufficient information of similar companies in the same industry, fair value of the investments cannot be measured reliably.
-Accordingly, the Group classified these stocks as financial assets carried at cost. - B. The Group had invested in Emivest Aerospace Corporation.
-The carrying amount was \$- and was liquidated for the year ended December 31, 2016 - C. The Group did not pledge financial assets measured at cost non-current as collateral as of December 31, 2017 and 2016.
+Accordingly, the Company classified these stocks as financial assets carried at cost. - B. The Company had an investment in Emivest Aerospace Corporation.
+The carrying amount was \$- and was liquidated for the year ended December 31, 2016. - C. The Company did not pledge financial assets measured at cost non-current as collateral as of December 31, 2017 and 2016.